cognitect-labs/aws-api/README.md

 (aws/invoke s3 {:op :ListBuckets})
 ;; http-request and http-response are in the metadata (meta *1)

-(aws/invoke s3 {:op :CreateBucket :request {:Bucket "my-unique-bucket-name"}}) (aws/invoke s3 {:op :ListBuckets})
+;; create a bucket in the same region as the client (aws/invoke s3 {:op :CreateBucket :request {:Bucket "my-unique-bucket-name"}})

+;; create a bucket in a region other than us-east-1 (aws/invoke s3 {:op :CreateBucket :request {:Bucket "my-unique-bucket-name-in-us-west-1"
+                                            :CreateBucketConfiguration
+                                            {:LocationConstraint "us-west-1"}}})

+;; NOTE: be sure to create a client with region "us-west-1" when accessing that ;; bucket.

+(aws/invoke s3 {:op :ListBuckets})
 ```